 To check the current or bill history of your IESCO bill, it is compulsory that you provide the 14-digit reference number.
 This will allow us access and validate that how much is the current bill and you can get a PDF copy immediately for your residential or commercial bill.

-On the top-left corner of your IESCO Bill you will see a box with the name of “CONNECTION DATE” which means when your connection was issued and installed at your place.
+On the top-left corner of your IESCO Bill or PESCO Bill Online you will see a box with the name of “CONNECTION DATE” which means when your connection was issued and installed at your place.

 Tariff Rationalisation Surcharge (TR Surcharge)